Self-evaluation in adult social work

 Iriss used tools like empathy mapping, story-based reflections, and deep democracy check-ins and check-outs, to better understand how people experience services - both staff and supported adults.
 From this the group analysed statistical referral data and existing data from participation with supported adults to identify inefficiencies and needs that could inform a redesign.
 The group also identified that they would like to standardise systems like Strata and Mosaic to streamline referrals and data management, and create stronger collaboration with NHS and community partners, while addressing tensions about differing priorities.

-The group have devised a proposal to create a dedicated Screening Team to deliver consistent, timely triage, enabling earlier support, and more effective use of community resources.
-By streamlining referrals and reducing pressure on locality teams, it aims to improve how individuals are supported, while supporting more complex cases.
-The proposal has been informed by other local authorities that have re-designed their access and referral pathways, and the team will present the proposal to senior management for approval, along with planning for implementation - considering staffing, training, governance, and hybrid working structures.
-The proposal maintains a clear link back to self-evaluation and the required continuous feedback and learning loop to ensure the new approach remains aligned with the needs of adults seeking support and encourages ongoing improvement.
+The group devised a proposal to create a dedicated Screening Team to deliver consistent, timely triage, enabling earlier support, and more effective use of community resources.
+By streamlining referrals and reducing pressure on locality teams, it aimed to improve how individuals are supported, while supporting more complex cases.
+The proposal was informed by other local authorities that have re-designed their access and referral pathways, and the team presented the proposal to senior management, along with plans for implementation - considering staffing, training, governance, and hybrid working structures.
+The proposal also maintained a clear link back to self-evaluation and the required continuous feedback and learning loop to ensure that the approach remained aligned with the needs of adults seeking support and encourages ongoing improvement.